MatteoTomasetto/BayesianSpatialLagAutocorrelation/README.md

 To properly model the impact of the exogenous variables on the number of conflicts in 2015 observed for each cell, we consider the spatial correlation of covariates and response variable; in other words, we include the effects of the neighboring cells in our model since they might be very meaningful to explain the target.

+## Data

+'Data' folder contain the spatial dataset with the number of conflicts in 2015 and the covariates for each cell.

 ## Code

 'Main.ipynb' contains the code to: